resknow/website-checklist/README.md

 ### SEO checklist
 - Relevant page titles (e.g. Building Services in Eltham | My Building Co.)
+- Include the target keyword/search phrase in the page URL if possible.
+- Create relevant links to other pages in the site within the content.
 - Meta page descriptions and keywords
 - Describe images with ALT tags
 - Add Linking Data with business details